 If you know what day it is, you probably have a good idea about why BAMF Style is returning to the less-than-formal style of Jeffrey “The Dude” Lebowski today.

 While his Pendleton cowichan knit cardigan from a previous post is arguably his signature wardrobe staple, today’s post takes a look at a truly one-of-a-kind item from The Dude’s laidback closet.

 Interestingly, the one time that The Dude actually wears a legit bowling shirt in The Big Lebowski, it’s for making the final arrangements for his recently deceased pal Donny rather than for actually going bowling… though he does spend some time at the alley bar for one more White Russian.

-The golden yellow short-sleeved shirt has a plain front with mother-of-pearl sew-through buttons and a brown shoulder yoke that extends onto the upper chest and back, though the slim collar is yellow.
+The golden yellow short-sleeved shirt has a plain front with mother-of-pearl sew-through buttons and a brown shoulder yoke that extends onto the upper chest and back, though the slim collar is yellow, and the shoulders are pleated along the back to allow its wearer a fuller range of arm movement when rolling.
 The shirt’s collar qualifies it as arguably the most formal piece of clothing that The Dude wears in the whole movie, and it’s not even technically his!
 The brown-stitched “Art” above the left breast pocket with its embroidered bowling pins and ball belies the true owner.
 So, who is Art?